SathyaBhat/sathyabh.at/content/weekly-notes-20-2023/index.md

 ### What's been happening

-* This week's notes post is delayed since Jo & I just returend from a weekend visit to Blue Mountains, again.
+* This week's notes post is delayed since Jo & I just returned from a weekend visit to Blue Mountains, again.
     * The trip was to check out the fall colours in Blue Mountains, particularly Mt Wilson and other areas.
 However, as [this tweet](https://twitter.com/SathyaBhat/status/1660249586139811841) mentions, Mt Wilson never happened since we made a detour to Bathurst.
 Best detour, ever

     {{< tweet sathyabhat 1660249586139811841 >}}